 IVC filters from C.R.
 Bard, Inc. (Bard) and Cook Medical are facing lawsuits for side effects.
 Patients have experienced complications from these temporary filters, including metal pieces to heart and lungs.
 In other patients, the product moved from where it was placed, forcing doctors to perform a risky surgery.
 In some cases, removal is impossible.

 A study published in 2010 by the Department of Cardiology of York Hospital in York, Pennsylvania found that the Bard filter had significantly high prevalences of injury due to fracture or embolism.
 In their study of 80 patients, 13 patients (16%) experienced one strut fracture, and three patients experienced life-threatening symptoms.
 One patient died suddenly at home.

-We believe Bard and Cook did not adequately warn doctors about the potential risks, putting people with already-shaky health at further risk of danger.
+Our Norfolk product liability attorneys believe Bard and Cook did not adequately warn doctors about the potential risks, putting people with already-shaky health at further risk of danger.

 Shady Approval Process